- Video: Baby Wants to Be Held All the Time – Reasons and Solutions

-You must remain calm and patient while trying to teach your baby to stay relaxed when not held.
+You must remain calm and patient while teaching your baby to stay relaxed when not held.
 You may find it frustrating, but be persistent.
 Habits take time to break, and eventually, your baby will learn to be comfortable by himself.

 7. Be Flexible

 It is desirable to keep your expectations as realistic as possible.
-Some days you may make good progress while other days may seem bad.
+Some days you may make good progress, while others may seem bad.
 Go with your baby’s pace and refrain from hurrying him unnecessarily.
 You need to understand that it is simply a phase and babies usually grow out of it in due course of time.

 8. Use Soft Snuggly Cushions

-Usually, one or all of these tricks work when it comes to babies who want to be held all the time.
+Usually, one or all of these tricks work for babies who want to be held all the time.
 But, some babies cannot do without being held at all.
-Let’s take a look at what can be done in that case.
+So, let’s look at what can be done in that case.

 What If Your Infant Still Wants to Be Held?